filipejunqueiro/filipejunqueiro/README.md

 ## 🧑 About me

-  - 🌱 Allways trying to expanding  my knowledge
+  - 🌱 Always trying to expand my knowledge

   - 🤝 Passionate about teamwork